Michael Saliba

 Michael Saliba (born 1983) is a German physicist and materials scientist.
-He is a professor at the University of Stuttgart, where he directs the Institute for Photovoltaics.
-He is also affiliated at the Forschungszentrum Jülich as part of the Helmholtz Association.
+He is a full professor at the University of Stuttgart, where he directs the Institute for Photovoltaics.
+He is also affiliated with the Forschungszentrum Jülich as part of the Helmholtz Association.
+Saliba is widely known for his foundational research on perovskite solar cells and has been consecutively listed as a Highly Cited Researcher by Clarivate since 2018.